Udemy has over 49 million users worldwide. (Firstguide.com)

-There’s no doubt, Udemy is one of the most successful e-Learning websites ever created.
-It has got thousands of courses on various subjects, and it’s accessed by millions of learners every month.
-Most e-learning websites can only dream to achieve that kind of success.
+Clearly, it’s one of the most successful e-Learning websites ever created.
+With 680 million course enrollments so far, most e-learning websites can only dream to achieve that kind of success.

-In an eLearning context, if you want to build a successful education website like Udemy, you can take a few leaves out of their book, adopting the principles and implementing the features incorporated by the site.
+If you want to build a successful education website like Udemy, you can take a few leaves out of their book.
+Starting by adopting principles and implementing the features incorporated by their site.

-Why Choose Udemy as a Model for Your e-Learning Platform?
+Why Udemy is the best Model for Your e-Learning Platform?

 There are many features of Udemy that make it arguably the best e-Learning platform today.

-From an intuitive UI for students to instructor-friendly features, Udemy includes everything that its diverse users need, when they study at this giant digital learning hub.
+From an intuitive UI for students to instructor-friendly features, Udemy includes everything that its diverse users need

 Some of these features include:

-- Course completion certificates, rewards, and other gamification features to encourage the learners
+- Reporting features, course completion certificates, rewards, and other gamification features to encourage the learners

 These are just a few of the many features included in Udemy that make it the platform of choice for e-Learning.

-With that premise, let’s now take a look at how you can set up your own Udemy-like online education site, a.k.a an online course marketplace.
+With that premise, let’s now take a look at how you can set up your own Udemy-like education website, a.k.a an online course marketplace.

-How to Set Up an eLearning website like Udemy?
+How to Set Up a website like Udemy?

 In a hurry?
 Grab the hot-to-trot 20-point checklist that outlines the steps and go through it whenever you get time.